Deliverables and resources

 D2.4 A comprehensive database of the EU building stock and energy consumption (BPIE, Feb.
 2018) This report accompanies the files that build D2.4 the building stock database.
 These files include data files and metadata files as specified within the document.

 D2.5 Identification of levers and levels for the building stock (BPIE, July 2019) This report summarises the levers and levels affecting changing energy use and consumption patterns in the building stock.
 The main drivers of greenhouse gas (GHG) emissions have been identified and defined.
 The calculation method is described for heating of residential and non-residential buildings, for district heating and for residential appliances.
 The assumptions and definitions are explained.
 The respective ambition levels for each of the drivers are developed, from an ambition that follows the observed trend (level one) to a disruptive ambition (level four).
-NEW RELEASE

 D2.6 Data and model for the integration of district heating (EPFL, September 2018)This report summarises the structure, methodology and data used to develop the district heating sub-model for the European Calculator.
-NEW RELEASE

 D2.7 Expert consultation workshop on buildings (Climact, September 2018) This report summarises the structure, the major findings, and the lessons learned of a well-facilitated expert consultation workshop on the decarbonisation of the European building stock carried out in June 2018 in Brussels.
 The main aim of the workshop was to get input and feedback from experts of the sector on the first draft of the Buildings’ module of the planned EU Calculator.